Vincent Thomas Bridge: History

 The bridge viewed from 11500 ft.
-A cruise ship is seen in dock, as well as a cargo ship.
-The Victory Ship SS Lane Victory is also visible, moored between the cruise ship and the bridge.
+The Victory-class ship SS Lane Victory is also visible, moored between a cruise ship and the bridge.

 The bridge's construction was advocated by state assemblyman Vincent Thomas, who represented San Pedro.
 He spent 19 years beginning in 1940 arguing for the 16 different pieces of legislation that were necessary for the bridge's construction.
-During that time and in the years right after it was built, it was ridiculed as "The bridge to nowhere".
+During that time and in the years right after it was built, it was ridiculed as "the bridge to nowhere".

-Other bridges to the island included the 1948 Commodore Heim lift bridge connecting SR 47 north and a WWII pontoon bridge from Ocean Boulevard to Long Beach (replaced in 1968 by the Gerald Desmond arch bridge then by the cable-stayed Long Beach International Gateway bridge in 2020).
-Until the new bridge's 1963 construction, ferry service from San Pedro was important to cannery and shipyard workers on Terminal Island; private ferries had begun in 1870, and municipal ferry service had begun in 1941.
+Other bridges to the island included the 1948 Commodore Heim lift bridge connecting SR 47 north and a WWII pontoon bridge from Ocean Boulevard to Long Beach (replaced in 1968 by the through arch Gerald Desmond Bridge and again in 2020 by the cable-stayed Long Beach International Gateway).
+Until the through arch bridge's 1963 construction, ferry service from San Pedro was important to cannery and shipyard workers on Terminal Island; private ferries had begun in 1870, and municipal ferry service had begun in 1941.
 Some residents, including many women who worked at the canneries, tried unsuccessfully to keep one of the smaller pedestrian-only ferries operating after the new bridge's opening because the ferry was available at any time including night-shift hours but the new bus service involved long waits.

 In 1961, before the bridge opened in 1963, the California State Legislature passed Concurrent Resolution 131, naming the bridge after Thomas.
 At the time of it passing, he was the longest-serving assemblyman.
 It is the only suspension bridge in the world supported entirely on piles.

 In 1968, the bridge was connected through SR 47 directly into the Harbor Freeway (then-signed as SR 11 and later as Interstate 110); having the bridge and connection available was cited by port officials as crucial to the port's success in the era of containerized cargo.
 The cargo from the San Pedro side of the Port of Los Angeles travels over the Vincent Thomas bridge, onto the Terminal Island Freeway, to the southern end of the Long Beach Freeway (then-signed as SR 7 and later as Interstate 710), and then up to the rail yards of East Los Angeles.

 At the 25th anniversary of its opening in 1988, events were held to raise money for $170,000 of permanent decorative lights for the bridge's main cables.
 In January 2005, after seventeen years of planning and fundraising, the decorative illumination was changed to 160 blue LED lamps, powered by solar panels, with a project cost of $1 million.

-In 2023, the California Department of Transportation (Caltrans) proposed an approximately $706 million plan to replace the bridge's road decking, with construction to take place between 2025 and 2027.
+In 2023, the California Department of Transportation (Caltrans) made a proposal to an approximately $706 million plan to replace the bridge's road decking.
+The project was scheduled to begin in January 2026 and is slated to finish in advance of the LA 2028 Olympic and Paralympic Games.